Interview Questions About Problems at Work

 What do you say when the interviewer asks how you handle problems at work?

 When you are applying for an entry-level position, a typical job interview question is "What major problems have you encountered at work, and how did you deal with them?"
 Pay attention to that second part of the question.
 Your interviewer is not interested in dishing on how evil your last boss was or how messed up your previous employer’s stock inventory system was.
-This is your opportunity to share how you deal with adversity and challenge.
+It is your opportunity to share how you deal with adversity and challenge.
 Your answer to this question could make or break your interview.

 The Problem -- and Solution

 Be prepared.
 This type of answer always has two parts, and sometimes three.
-You need to describe a problem, obviously.
+You need to describe a problem.
 And you need to show how you actively, not passively, resolved the situation.
 You don’t necessarily have to be the one who solved the entire problem, though if you did, good job for you for showing initiative.
 Many times, however, calling in the right people is the best and most appropriate form of action.
 Either way, don’t be shy about telling this to your interviewer.

 Don’t stress about coming up with a major problem.
 Not everyone can rescue a company from financial ruin.
 A problem can be as simple as helping two colleagues who disagree about how to address a task resolve their differences.
 What you perceive as a problem and how you choose to resolve it tells a whole lot about who you are as a person.